Wheat Field with Cypresses by Van Gogh

 Likely completed in a single “en plein air” sitting, Wheat Field with Cypresses is considered the most classic work among Vincent van Gogh’s legacy.
 Similar to his Starry Night, the piece was inspired by the view from his second-floor window at the Saint-Paul-de-Mausole mental asylum at Saint-Rémy near Arles, France—the same splendid trees, only captured at daytime—so these masterpieces are sort of counterparts.

 In this landscape, the artist could equally render his perceptions of nature and the depth of his emotions.
-The thick white-blue-lilac sky, the thick yellow wheat field swinging in the wind, and the thick green leaves of olive trees and cypresses were reproduced with the impasto technique and the combination of the brilliant white, cobalt blue, chrome yellow, and viridian and emerald green—Van Gogh’s beloved paints.
+The thick white-blue-lilac sky, the thick yellow wheat field swinging in the wind, and the thick green leaves of olive trees and cypresses were reproduced with the impasto technique.
+A combination of the brilliant white, cobalt blue, chrome yellow, and viridian and emerald green—Van Gogh’s beloved paints.